PoorTuna/Metro2.0/README.md

 How to use this project:
 Host:
   1)Download files
-  2)Open desired port and share ip with the port (public ip) 3)Run the server via python shell or an environment // might change to exe in the future 4)That's it!
+  2)Open a port and share ip with the port (public ip) 3)Run the server via python shell or an environment // might change to exe in the future 4)That's it!
 You are ready to use and manage the website!